StrangeBeeCorp/cloud-distrib-resources/azure/ug-secops-instances/README.md

 # Deploying TheHive v5 and Cortex with Terraform

 This code will work out of the box with the reference *SecOps vnet* created with our sample code.
-You can nonetheless use it to deploy TheHive and Cortex within your own preexisting vnet with minimal adjustments (only a few variables to update if your setup is similar to our reference architecture).
+You can nonetheless use it to deploy TheHive and Cortex within your own pre-existing vnet with minimal adjustments (only a few variables to update if your setup is similar to our reference architecture).

 Our sample code can handle two use-cases: